garrett-lam/garrett-lam.github.io/_pages/experience.md

 ======
 **Software Engineer (Boston, MA)**
 _February 2025 – Present_
-- Built an end-to-end **data pipeline** to ingest patient EHR data and **ClinicalTrials.gov** records, leveraged **Azure OpenAI** to automate patient eligibility screening based on trial criteria
+- Built an ETL pipeline to ingest **patient EHR data** and **ClinicalTrials.gov** records, leveraged **Azure OpenAI** to automate patient eligibility screening based on trial criteria
 - Developed **serverless REST APIs** with **AWS Lambda, API Gateway, Firebase Authentication**, and automated infrastructure provisioning using **Pulumi** for reproducible deployments across environments
-- Designed relational schemas in **PostgreSQL** to manage patient data, trial evaluations, user accounts, and audit logs, optimized query performance with indexing and caching
+- Designed **relational schemas** in **PostgreSQL** to manage patient data, trial evaluations, user accounts, and audit logs, optimized query performance with indexing and caching
 - Implemented a **CI/CD pipeline** with **GitHub Actions** to automate testing, infrastructure provisioning, and preview deployments triggered by push and pull request events

 ---